helium/HIP/0019-third-party-manufacturers.md

 The Helium Foundation is currently the only party that can issue the keys required to onboard a new Hotspot to the blockchain.
-Approval of new manufacturers is by the Manufacturing Compliance Committee, who meets regularly to discuss manufacturers, blockchain security, and growth of the Helium Network.
+Approval of new manufacturers is by the Manufacturing Compliance Committee (MCC), who meets regularly to discuss manufacturers, blockchain security, and growth of the Helium Network.

 Importantly, this proposal does not contemplate granting direct key issuance authority to any